giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

       storage: 5Gi
 ```

-And finally, we apply a Pod which writes every 5 seconds the current date in UTC time in a file located in our EFS storage mount.
+And finally, we apply a Pod which writes every 5 seconds the current date in UTC time in a file located in our EFS storage mount:

 ```yaml
 apiVersion: v1